 Christ is the person in whom all God's saving purposes are consummated and so for one Jew to give this title to another Jew, is the greatest of all complements.
 Peter gives this recognition to Jesus, although unlike the blind man who now sees clearly, Peter and the disciples have a way to go in their understanding of the person of Jesus.

-me "I" - me.
+me "I" - [whom do you say] me.
 The position of this pronoun is advanced in the Greek, separating it from the infinitive, so giving emphasis to the one it references, namely, Jesus.

-apokriqeiV (apokrinomai) aor. pas. part. "[Peter replied]" - having answered [Peter says].
+apokriqeiV (apokrinomai) aor. pas. part. "-" - having answered [peter says to him].
 Attendant circumstance participle expressing action accompanying the verb "says"; redundant.

-oJ cristoV "the Christ" - the anointed one, the Christ = the messiah.
+oJ cristoV "the Christ" - the christ, the anointed one = the messiah.
 The related verb to-be, ei\ is a historic present.
 The title "Christ" refers to someone consecrated to God's service, and in particular to "the hoped-for ruler who was to restore the kingdom of David to more than its former glory and prosperity", Cranfield.
 So, Jesus is the "one in whom the life of the whole nation of Israel finds its fulfilment and meaning ..... and in whom the new Israel now is the anointed people of God", Cranfield.
 Clearly Peter has caught a glimpse of this reality.

 epetimhsen (epitimaw) aor.
-"Jesus warned" - he rebuked, sternly warned.
-The word primarily means "to rebuke", here in the sense of a "stern command".
+"Jesus warned" - [and] he rebuked, sternly warned.
+The word primarily means "to rebuke", but here in the sense of a "stern command".
 "He strictly ordered them", Junkins.

 autoiV dat. pro. "them" - Dative of direct object after the epi prefix verb "to rebuke / warn."